RichardKavanagh/data-storage-and-management/README.md

 #### /install_scripts

-contains install and configuration scripts for
+contains install and configuration scripts for the following tools(note all databases are single-node & local)

    - Cassandra
    - Hadoop